edlynjessica/Devops-Notes/Linux/01-Introduction.md

 Linux is a **free and open-source kernel** created by **Linus Torvalds** in **1991**.

+> 💡 **Key Point**
+>
+> A kernel is the core component of an operating system that manages the computer's hardware resources and provides services to programs.

 When combined with **GNU tools**, libraries, and other system software, it forms a complete operating system known as **GNU/Linux**.

 Linux is known for its: